If after following these steps you still have problems, please try the following:

 Alternatively, if you don’t need all the add-ons you have installed, you could start by disabling all the ones you don’t need, and seeing if that helps.
 Repeat the process trying different add-ons, until you discover which one is causing the problem.

 If the issue turns out to be an add-on, please report the issue to the add-on author.

 These days, Anki shows its version in the error message.
 If you're using an old Anki, you can find the version you're using in the Help>About or Anki>About menu.

 If the version you're using is not the latest 2.1.x version published on https://apps.ankiweb.net, please close Anki, install the latest version, and then start Anki again to see if the problem has gone away.

 If you're using Linux, please make sure you can reproduce the error using the packaged version on the Anki website, as distros often distribute broken versions.

 4. Check your database

 After restarting Anki, please try the Tools>Check Database menu item to make sure your collection doesn't have any problems.

 Sometimes restarting your computer may help.

-If you're confirmed you are using the latest Anki version, and are still receiving errors when starting Anki while holding down the shift key, please paste the next error you receive into your support ticket.
+If you're confirmed you are using the latest Anki version, and are still receiving errors when starting Anki while holding down the shift key, please report the problem, including the next error you receive in your post.